 NIMOC is the abbreviation used for Non-Invasive Mobilization of the Coccyx.
 This is the non-invasive technique used to treat the coccyx.
-In plain English this is the repositioning of an abnormal position of the coccyx using a very mild, external movement technique.
+In plain English this is the repositioning of an abnormal position of the coccyx using a very mild, external mobilization technique.
 This mobilization is performed in a seated position and is rarely painful or difficult for the patient.

 The position of the coccyx can become abnormal by a fall on the buttocks or a birth.
-This can be acute but sometimes it can have occurred many years ago and can have lead to a worsening of complaints over time.
+This can be acute but sometimes it can have occurred many years ago and can lead to a worsening of complaints over time.
 And who hasn’t at one time or another as a child landed (too) hard on their buttocks when coming of a slide or falling on the ice during skating?

-NIMOC is still a standalone treatment but is often combined with trigger point treatments.
+NIMOC isl a standalone treatment but is often combined with trigger point treatments.
 Trigger points are knots in the muscles that can be very painful and are treated by giving pressure on these points or with dry needling techniques.
 With dry needling a very thin needle is inserted in the trigger points and will release the tension in the muscle.

 It is a common occurence that patients with serious pain complaints, sometimes for more than 10 years, experience enormous pain relief after a NIMOC treatment or even become pain free.